Stress Urinary Incontinence – Pelvic Floor Physiotherapy

 We then need to assess your pelvic floor muscles (usually) via a vaginal examination if possible.
 If necessary we can assess using an ultrasound machine however it isn’t as effective as the manual examination.
 But we always discuss the options of this with you.

 Once we have all of the information we can develop a treatment plan that usually involves some pelvic floor exercises specific to you as well as some lifestyle modifications..

 - Stress Urinary Incontinence is very common in women across age groups but it is not normal

-- It can be treated conservatively (without surgery) with a Pelvic Floor Physiotherapist.
+- It can be treated conservatively (without surgery) with the help of an experienced Pelvic Floor Physiotherapist

 - Stress Urinary incontinence is caused by an increase in downward pressure in your abdomen, without a matching upwards pressure from your pelvic floor.
 For most people, improving the pelvic floor coordination, control and strength resolves the problem.

 - Pelvic Floor physiotherapy can assess your individual problem and recommend the best course of treatment for you.

 - Talk with your girl friends about the Stress Urinary Incontinence to get them thinking about it.
 Lets start the discussion in our communities to improve awareness and normalise treatment of stress urinary incontinence.
 Lets break the taboo!

 - There is help out there!
 No need to quickly throw the pads in the trolley at the supermarket each week.
 Let’s address the issue together!

 - An appointment with a Pelvic Floor Physio at Vital Core is a great starting point to getting you back control over your bladder and life!